whuwuteng/dispflownet-release/README.md

 ## Folder permission

 The command **ADD** and **COPY** can not change the permission.
-In the code, there are sub folder in the directory, if you want to run the code in the sub folder, the permission need to changed :
+In the code, there are sub folders in the directory, if you want to run the code in the sub folder, the permission needs to be changed :
 ```
 RUN chmod -R 777 ${tool}/models
 ```